chris-hmmr/git-tutorial/README.md

 ```python
 print("Hello, YOUR NAME!")
 ```
-- Commit and push your branch to origin.
+- Commit and push your branch to origin (if you have a Github account).
 DO NOT MERGE

 ## General Tips
 - Keep your commits small (aka few changes in every commit)